 All of Opteum's assets at June 30, 2006, were acquired with the proceeds of private placements and public offerings of Class A Common Stock, private placements of junior subordinated notes and the use of leverage.
 Opteum received net proceeds after offering costs of approximately \$141.7 million in the private placements, which closed on December 19, 2003, January 30, 2004 and February 17, 2004.
 Opteum received net proceeds of approximately \$66.1 million in the initial public offering, which closed on September 21, 2004.
 On September 24, 2004, Opteum received an additional \$9.8 million of net proceeds pursuant to the underwriters' exercise of their over-allotment option.
-Opteum received net proceeds of approximately \$66.7 million (including the underwriters' exercise of their over-allotment option.
-Opteum received net proceeds on December 21, 2004.
+Opteum received net proceeds of approximately \$66.7 million (including the underwriters' exercise of their over-allotment option) in a secondary public offering of Class A Common Stock which closed on December 21, 2004.
 Opteum received total net proceeds of approximately \$48.5 million in connection with the privately placed issuance of trust preferred securities of Bimini Capital Trust I on May 17, 2005.
 Opteum received total net proceeds of approximately \$48.5 million in connection with the privately placed issuance of trust preferred securities of Bimini Capital Trust II in October 2005.